Collaborative, responsible innovation through experimentation.

 Program Background

-The AIML Program grew from the final report and recommended projects of the OCUL Task Force on Machine Learning and AI.
+The AIML Initiative grew from the final report and recommended projects of the OCUL Task Force on Machine Learning and AI.
 Between October 2023 and May 2024, the task force consulted with a wide range of experts and reviewed current AIML developments and best practices to create an interim report and eventually its final report.

 Read more about the interim report